adimail/adimail.github.io/_posts/2024-04-15-web3-notes-sharing-app.md

 ![client-server-vs-p2p](/assets/img/content/p2p/client-server-vs-p2p.png)
 _client-server vs p2p_

-### decentralized architecture
+### Decentralized architecture

-decentralized architecture refers to a system design where there is no single central authority or server controlling the entire network.
+Decentralized architecture refers to a system design where there is no single central authority or server controlling the entire network.
 Instead, control and data are distributed across multiple nodes (computers) in the network.

 - resilience and stability
 - reduced censorship